Our Heritage

 How can you help?

-We are so grateful for the generous support of many trusts and foundations including the Heritage Lottery Fund, National Churches Trust, American Express, The Garfield Weston Foundation, Sussex Historic Churches and All Churches Trust.
+We are so grateful for the generous support of many trusts and foundations including the The National Lottery Heritage Fund, National Churches Trust, American Express, The Garfield Weston Foundation, Sussex Historic Churches and All Churches Trust.

 We would also like to thank Historic England for their ongoing support and advice.